txdat/notes/obsidian/engineering/system design/topics/caching.md

 	- command-based (triggered directly)
 	- event-based (triggered by event, may come from other services)
 - cache invalidation is hard?
-	- when should we to invalidate cache (by time-to-live TTL)?
+	- when should we invalidate cache (by time-to-live TTL)?
 	- race condition in concurrency
 	- data relationship?
 	- cache may be in anywhere (in distributed system)